Aircraft IT OPS Issue 67: Q1 2026

 Turning after takeoff

 The turning departure is much more complicated.
-In some airports, we are instructed to turn immediately right or left after takeoff.
+In some airports, pilots are instructed to turn immediately right or left after takeoff.
 Figure 6 shows Haneda Airport in Tokyo, where we have to take a right turn after takeoff (the red line on the map).

 Figure 6